Skip links

-Folic Acid Tablets For Pregnancy
+How Folic Acid Helps in Pregnancy

 One of the most essential nutrients for pregnancy is folic acid.
 The benefits of folic acid are vast, and loads of research have shown that when this nutrient is started in the months preceding pregnancy, it has important health benefits for expecting women and their babies.
 Folic acid aids the proper closure of the embryonic neural tube, which is the precursor to your baby’s brain and spinal cord, during the first few weeks of pregnancy.
 It also aids in the development of your baby’s heart and circulatory system, as well as lowering the risk of some birth defects.
 Here, at Sudha Fertility Centre, we provide you with highly qualified Gynecologists who will guide you throughout your journey of becoming a mother.